crowdsourcing-class/crowdsourcing-class.github.io/final-project-part1.md

 ###Step 6: Present your ideas in-class

 We will play all of the videos in class on Wednesday October 8th and Monday October 15th.
 Battle Royale of ideas.
 No live presentations this time, since we'll be constrained for time.
 You must have your Vimeo videos uploaded and your questionnaires submitted before class starts.
-We'll use the questionnaires to create a video play list.
+We'll use the questionnaires to create a video playlist.

 We will also provide time for in-class questions.
 The amount of time will depend on the number of teams.

 ###Step 7: Peer grading

 You will each be assigned a set of projects to review, and you'll give feedback to your classmates on their ideas.
 We will provide a set of criteria for you to use when evaluating the project ideas.
 We will give you the questionnaires and videos for several projects for you to evaluate.
+Peer grading will constitute 5% of your overall grade.
+There will be several assignments that you will peer-review: this assignment, the company profiles, and the other parts of the final project.

 This assignment is due before class on <b>Wednesday, October 8th</b>.
 You must work in groups on this project.
 You must declare who is in your group when you turn your assignment.
+Everyone in your group will receive the same grade on the assignment.